 Admittedly, from an economic angle, there are innumerable reasons that justify the utilization of independent contractors.
 Still, in the long run, it will be discovered that there are crucial drawbacks to using independent contractors, with the government’s classification decision being one of the foremost reasons.

 One of the fundamental tenets of government is to protect its citizens.
-The government protects its citizens by ensuring that the people are not being stripped of their rights to certain employment benefits; thus, in India, every worker is classified initially as an employee in an organization unless proven otherwise.
+The government protects its citizens by ensuring that the organizations do not strip its citizens of their rights to certain employment benefits.
+Thus, every worker is classified initially as an employee in an organization in India unless proven otherwise.

 To establish or determine the actual classification of workers under contract by organizations, the authorities have laid down processes and intricate questions to assess the validity of an organization’s classification claims.

-In India, two tests are prescribed by the courts, which determine whether workers are either employees or independent contractors.
+In India, the courts prescribe two tests, which determine whether workers are either employees or independent contractors.
 These two tests are known as the control test and Integration tests.

-The Control test: It is the prima facie test that aims to discover if the employment relationship between the employer and the worker is a master-servant relationship.
-It also aims to determine if the employer controls the nature of the work done and how it is carried out.
+The Control test: The prima facie test aims to discover if the employment relationship between the employer and the worker is a master-servant relationship.
+It also aims to determine if the employer controls the nature of the work done and how the employee carries their duties.

 The Integration test: On the other hand, this test plays a crucial role in determining if the worker enjoys absolute independence from the organization or whether the employee is fully integrated and cared for by the employer.